Malabarba/audio-notes-mode/README.md

     (setq anm/goto-file "~/path/to/file.org") ;File in which you'll write your notes as they are played.

 Then just choose how you want to activate it.

-1) If you use `org-mobile-pull`, you can do
+1) If you use `org-mobile-pull`, you can make `audio-notes-mode` activate whenever you call org-mobile-pull.

     (setq anm/hook-into-org-pull t)
-   and `audio-notes-mode` will activate whenever you call org-mobile-pull.

 2) The second options is to just bind `audio-notes-mode` to some key and call it when you want.

     (global-set-key [f8] 'audio-notes-mode)

 If you installed manually, first require the feature with: